mathlover3/PlatformApi/README.md

 ## Documentason

+## PlatformList
+not a funcson but a list of all platforms in the level SOME MIGHT BE NULL!
+MAKE SURE TO CHECK IF A PLATFORM IS NULL BEFORE YOU USE IT!
 ## SpawnPlatform
-spawns a platform based off of many pramiters. most of them are self exsplantory so ill menchen the stuff that isnt.
+spawns a platform based off of many pramiters. most of them are self exsplantory so ill menchen the stuff that isnt. all doubles are rounded to the nearest Thousandnth in order to account for hardwhere difrentses in doubles. and if you are wondering why not use Fixs drectly its because i want defult values so you dont have to pass in stuff it doesnt even use/have me make 100 funcsons for difrent inputs. if you would like to set one of the values to something more precice use one of the funcsons below.
 ## X and Y cords
 Camera_XMin = (Fix)(-97.27f);
 Camera_XMax = (Fix)97.6f;